This is my running buddy, Jess.

 Marathon training run

 Today, Jess shared a heartfelt statement on us running our first full marathon together and said: “She (Sam) is such an incredibly strong person for taking on a marathon as a type 1 diabetic and proves time and time again that T1D will not stop her from pursuing new goals.
 I’m just really proud of my friend and can pretty confidently say I wouldn’t be running a marathon if it wasn’t for her.”
+Those words made me tear up on the spot.
 Jess helped me get over my fear of exercising with diabetes.
 She helped instill a confidence in me that if I can run a 5K for donuts with a crappy pancreas, why not a marathon?
 If it wasn’t for Jess, I wouldn’t be running and I certainly wouldn’t be running a marathon.
 I am very lucky to not only have Jess in my corner as a friend, but also next to me on the course motivating me through the miles. 🖤